MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/web-services.md

 # Set up Web Services in UDC

 > [!WARNING]
-> The following article is for ID@Xbox and Managed Partner developers only due to restrictions placed on Web Service configuration.
+> The following article is for ID@Xbox and Managed Partner developers only due to restrictions placed on web service configuration.
 Web Services configuration is only available to developers with the Relying Parties account level permission granted.
-If you do not have control of your account level permissions contact your Development Account Manager (DAM) for assistance.
+If you do not have control of your account level permissions, contact your Development Account Manager (DAM) for assistance.

-Publishers can create Web Services if they want to customize the way their apps/titles interact with Xbox Live services.
-Web Services are publisher-level configurations and can be called by any title within a sandbox owned by the publisher by configuring single sign-on.
+Publishers can create web services if they want to customize the way their apps/titles interact with Xbox Live services.
+Web services are publisher-level configurations and can be called by any title within a sandbox owned by the publisher by configuring single sign-on.

-Reasons to define Web Services:
+Reasons to define web services:

 1. Providing single sign-on to Xbox Live users - In order for your web service to provide single-sign-on to Xbox Live users, it needs to be configured as a relying party of Xbox Live.
 When configured that way, users who are authenticated to Xbox Live will automatically be authenticated to your service without having to re-enter a different set of credentials.
 2. Making service to service calls from your service to Xbox Live services - If your product will use one of your web services to make calls to an Xbox Live service, either directly or on behalf of individual users, you'll need a business partner certificate.